The Library supports Open Access (OA) and can assist University of Waterloo authors and researchers who wish to make their work freely available.

 your work will be accessible to and discoverable by everyone

 UWSpace is Waterloo's institutional repository for the research and scholarship produced by its faculty, students and staff.
 A service of the Library, UWSpace provides researchers with a free, secure and long-term home for the presentation, dissemination and preservation of their research and scholarship.
-By utilizing UWSpace, researchers can ensure their work achieves compliance with the Tri-Agency Open Access policy on publications.
+Using UWSpace, researchers can ensure their work achieves compliance with the Tri-Agency Open Access policy on publications.

 You may also want to explore depositing your work in a subject-specific open access repository.
 A list of these repositories can be found in the Open Access Directory.